 But I did nothing.

 It would be years before I would stand at a mirror and see someone beautifully crafted and full of value looking back at me.
-It would be years before grace’s light would be invited in to illuminate and restore.
+It would be years before grace’s light would be welcomed in to illuminate and restore.
 It would be years before I would be able to see the stains as part of the patina in the sculpting of my own redemption.
-And even more time would pass before I would start using the phrase, “Every barn looks better painted.” when friends laugh at my odd penchant for wearing bright shades of lipstick even when covered in the smoky stench of third-world country sweat.
+And even more time would pass before I would start using the phrase, “Every barn looks better painted.” when friends laughed at my odd penchant for wearing bright lipstick even when covered in the smoky stench of developing country sweat.
 Every time I say those words, I see Bill’s words on the page in that yearbook, and I wonder if he ever found redemption from his pain.
 If I could find him, I would apologize for the bullying.
 I would listen so carefully as he told me his story.
+I would speak words of life to him about his design and his purpose.

 And I would thank him for being part of mine.